anton-makarevich/MagicalYatzyXF/README.md

 # Magical Yatzy #

-Remake of old WindowsPhone/UWP game.
-Was supposed to be done with Xamarin.Forms, but never happened and it was abandoned.
+Remake of old [WindowsPhone/UWP game](https://github.com/anton-makarevich/MagicalYatzyLegacy).
+It was supposed to be done with Xamarin.Forms, but never happened and was abandoned.

 Now, I use it as a playground for anything I would like to try with AvaloniaUI.